Best Backyard Chickens for the Small Farmer

 While most chickens are bred to produce either eggs or meat, there are a couple of dual-purpose breeds that can provide both and we’ve had good luck with.

 We have been raising chickens for egg and meat production here on our homestead for six years and have found that the best egg producers remain thin no matter how much we feed them while meat breeds become fat quick, but lay fewer eggs.

 Be aware that day-old chicks are much cheaper than buying older pullets, but they do require some extra attention to get started.
-If you are interested in egg production only, purchase all females, since a rooster is not necessary unless you want fertilized eggs.
+If you’re interested in egg production only, purchase all females since a rooster is not necessary unless you want fertilized eggs.

 The number of chicks you order depends on the number of eggs you want; a good laying hen will lay an egg a day.
-Plan that egg production will go down during colder and darker days and when the bird is molting, so always order a couple more than the number of eggs you want daily.
+Egg production will go down during colder and darker days and when the bird is molting, so always order a couple more than the number of eggs you want daily.